atuljayaram/cfs/REPORT.md

 our_block_write(block_index, block_buffer);

 ```
-We then write to the blocks in the middle and finally, write to the last block!
-Make sure to return the number of bytes actually written!
+We then write to the blocks in the middle and finally, write to the last block using a smilar process!
+We then ensureto return the number of bytes actually written!

+### `fs_read()`

-In fs_read, we of course check if fd is valid with our is_fd_valid function.
+We of course first check to see if `fd` is valid with our `is_fd_valid()` function.
 If not, return -1.
 We check if we're at the end of the file first and return 0 if so.
-We then allocate and fill the temporary buffer with:
+We then allocate and fill a temporary block buffer with:

 ```
 block_buffer = (char*) malloc(sizeof(char) * BLOCK_SIZE * block_count);